Social conditioning: Mead's theory of social development

 In accordance to Margaret Mead, one's identity is shaped by outside forces.
 While the self exists on its own at birth, the first interactions influence the development of one's identity.
-With the introductions of more and more groups, starting with the significant other (ex. family) and reference groups (ex. friends) an individual develops his or her perception of self.
+With the introductions of more and more groups, starting with the significant other (ex. family) and reference groups (ex. friends) an individual develops their perception of self.
 As Conley states, individuals "...develop a sense of other, that is, someone or something outside of oneself".
 Finally, individuals interact with the generalized other, "which represents an internalized sense of the total expectations of others in a variety of settings—regardless of whether we're encountered those people or places before".

 Stigma

 "A stigma is a negative social label that not only changes others' behaviour towards a person but, also alters that person's self-concept and social identity."
 Once placed into such a category, an individual finds it nearly impossible to move out of that particular grouping.
-Such becomes his or her master status, overshadowing any other statuses.
+Such becomes their master status, overshadowing any other statuses.
 Such conditions the individual to continuously partake in the activities ascribed to the master status, good or bad.